yamiou/astra/samples-aux/README.txt

 What's New
 ==========

+v0.3.0 2015/09/14
+* Rename to Astra SDK.
+* Rename Sensor to StreamSet in C++ API.
+* Various bug fixes and internal enhancements.
+* New samples:  SimpleStreamViewer-SFML, SimpleColorViewer-SFML, ColorReaderEvent, ColorReaderPoll
+* Samples have improved performance.
-v0.3.0 2015/09/14 Rename to Astra SDK.
-Rename Sensor to StreamSet in C++ API.
-Various bug fixes and internal enhancements.
-New samples.
-Improved performance.
-Add IR stream, mirrored depth, and registered depth support.
-VS2013 samples solution no longer requires copying files - compiles and runs out of the box.
+* Add IR stream, mirrored depth, and registered depth support.
+* VS2013 samples solution no longer requires copying files - compiles and runs out of the box.
+* StreamReader start() and stop() are functional now.
+See SimpleStreamViewer-SFML.

 v0.2.1 2015/07/06 Updated Android and Windows drivers for new sensor USB IDs.
 Add Android test app .apk.